Influence maximization by rumor spreading on correlated networks through community identification: Introduction

 \section{Introduction}

-With the popularization of Internet access by mobile devices, online social networks have emerged as a significant medium for information transmission~\cite{kempe2003,Kempe15,Pastor-Satorras2015}.
-News, rumors and advertisements propagate fast in these networks due to the low average degree of separation between users~\cite{Pastor-Satorras2015}.
+With the popularization of Internet access by mobile devices, online social networks have emerged as a suitable medium for information transmission~\cite{Kempe15,Pastor-Satorras2015}.
+News, rumors, and advertisements propagate fast in these networks due to the low average degree of separation between users~\cite{Pastor-Satorras2015}.
 Information is also exchanged in communication networks, where users share files related to multiple contents, including images, audio, and video.
-Communication and social networks are also characterized by a very heterogeneous structure, in which most of the users are low connected, whereas a very small set of them have many connections~\cite{Pastor-Satorras2015}.
+Communication and social networks are also characterized by a very heterogeneous structure, in which most of the users are low connected, whereas a minimal set of them have many connections~\cite{Pastor-Satorras2015}.
 Moreover, in some social networks, high degree vertices tend to connect to low degree vertices, defining a disassortative wiring pattern.
-This complex structure of networks affects the information propagation, defining a hierarchy among the nodes~\cite{Arruda014, kempe2003,Kempe15}.
-This means that networks present a special set of nodes that are the most efficient spreaders of information~\cite{Cao2011, Arruda014, morone2015influence, Kempe15}, i.e., nodes that maximize the average size of outbreaks.
+This complex structure of networks affects the information propagation, defining a hierarchy among the nodes~\cite{Kempe15}.
+This means that networks present special nodes that are the most influential spreaders in the propagation process~\cite{morone2015influence, Vega-OliverosH17}, i.e., nodes that maximize the average size of outbreaks.